VTermus/bibliometria/README.md

 - `query_type="title"` – fuzzy match by journal title, or
 - `query_type="issn"` – exact match by ISSN / eISSN.

-The returned Series contains a small set of harmonised metrics such as:
+The returned Series contains a small set of metrics such as:

 - `sjr`, `sjr_best_quartile`, `h_index` (from SJR)
 - `wos_quartile`, `wos_jif`, `wos_jif_5_year` (from WoS, if available)